NVIDIA/ChatRTX/README.md

 ### Installer

 If you are using [ChatRTX installer](https://www.nvidia.com/en-us/ai-on-rtx/chatrtx/), setup of the models selected during installation is done by the installer.
-You can skip the insatllation steps below, launch the installed 'NVIDIA ChatRTX' desktop icon, and refer to the [Use additional model](#use-additional-model) section to add additional models.
+You can skip the installation steps below, launch the installed 'NVIDIA ChatRTX' desktop icon, and refer to the [Use additional model](#use-additional-model) section to add additional models.

 ### Install Prerequisites